QubesOS/qubes-doc/privacy/whonix-uninstall.md

 ### Uninstall Whonix TemplateVM

-Note that if you have customized your TemplateVM, these will be lost when uninstalling the TemplateVM, so you may want to backup anything important first.
+Note that if you have customized your TemplateVM, these will be lost when uninstalling the TemplateVM, so you may want to backup anything important first or clone the TemplateVM.

 **Option 2a.
 Uninstall Whonix-Gateway TemplateVM**

-Open the `dom0` terminal `Konsole`
+Launch a Dom0 Terminal Emulator (Xfce Terminal)
 ```
-Qubes App Launcher (blue/grey "Q") -> System Tools -> Konsole
+Click the Qubes App Launcher (blue/grey "Q") and then open the Terminal Emulator (Xfce Terminal).
 ```

 Uninstall the qubes-template-whonix-gw template package.